mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 # Final Project Proposal

 ## Leading Question
 If a traveler wants to fly into an airport B, then they would want to fly out of an airport A such that airport B is reachable from airport A. We will determine if airport B is reachable from airport A by implementing the union-find algorithm covered in class.
 Additionally, though they are unavoidable, most travelers dread layovers.
 Thus, we would like to determine the fewest number of flights necessary to travel from airport A to airport B (given that airport B is reachable from airport A) through a breadth-first search (BFS) traversal.
 While not wholly applicable to a practical scenario, we are also determining the shortest length path one could take to visit all of the airports in our dataset.
 To this end, we will implement Boruvka's algorithm.
-We will implement these algorithms and traversal by first constructing an directed, weighted graph.
+We will implement these algorithms and traversal by first constructing a directed, weighted graph.

 ## Dataset Acquisition and Processing
 We will employ the provided OpenFlights data (https://openflights.org/data.html) in completing this project.
 This data is in a comma-separated format, and it is composed of 14,110 records.
 We will be using a subset of this dataset (airports only).